stevencohn/WindowsPowerShell/readme.md

 to log into AWS and are then stored using the awscli.
 Those apps below tagged with "[from S3]" are downloaded from S3 while all others are installed using chocolatey.

+Hyper-V and the AWSCli are installed first.
+Hyper-V requires a reboot which is done automatically and the script picks up where it left off immediately after you log in again.

 Default applications:

-   * Hyper-V - requires reboot but the script will continue automatically upon logon
+   * Hyper-V (_auto-reboots after install and the script continues upon logon_)
    * 7Zip
    * Angular (_specific version_)
    * AWSCli